swamiiyer/swamiiyer.github.io/_pages/cs210/course_info.md

 #### Late Days

 - Assignment deadlines are firm and non negotiable, but you have up to 5 (8 if you have accommodations through the Ross Center) late days that you may use to submit one or more assignments a bit late.
 - You may request an extension for any assignment only once.
-To do so, must send me a request via email (not Piazza) at least 48 hours prior to the assignment deadline, clearly stating the number of late days needed, or else your request will not be granted.
+To do so, you must send me a request via email (not Piazza) at least 48 hours prior to the assignment deadline, clearly stating the number of late days needed, or else your request will not be granted.
 - The extension, if granted, will be applied to both the exercise and the project.

 #### Regrade Request